 This new activity in Maui is becoming quite popular and is getting rave reviews.
 Based on the idea of a pop up paint party with the added fun of wine and beer, Island Art Party is a great way to enjoy some time with Mom and create something you’ll both treasure for years to come!
 No artistic experience required and the Mom’s and Mimosa’s event should be a blast!

 Send Mom to the spa!

-Maui is loaded with outstanding spas.
-No matter where you’re staying chances are there is a world class spa nearby.
+Maui is loaded with excellent spas.
+No matter where you’re staying chances are there is a world-class spa nearby.
 If you live on Maui though we all know the best of the best may be on the south shore in Wailea.
 The Four Seasons Maui is consistently rated as one of the best luxury resorts in Hawaii.
 You may not be staying here but sending mom to the spa for the day is one Mother’s Day she will not soon forget!